 FOR IMMEDIATE RELEASE Jan.
 17, 2012

-The Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) conducted the investigation.
-Assistant United States Attorney Joshua Hanks is in charge of the prosecution.
+The Huntington Violent Crimes and Drug Task Force and the Organized Crime Drug Enforcement Task Force conducted the investigation.
+Assistant United States Attorney Joshua Hanks handled the prosecution.

 # # #